Funding opportunity

 Assessment process

-A 2-stage assessment process will be used.
+A two-stage assessment process will be used.
 The assessment of individual applications and the balance of the training landscape across the AI area will be taken into account when making decisions at both the outline and final stage.

-Stage 1: outline proposals
+Stage one: outline proposals

-Stage 2: invited full proposal
+Stage two: invited full proposal

 Assessment criteria